 Treasury Inspector General for Tax Administration

-WASHINGTON Ė The Internal Revenue Service (IRS) needs to improve its use of return on investment (ROI) data in managing tax enforcement resources, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has insufficient controls over the outside employment or business activities of its employees, according to a new report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.